-In addition to the \$30.0 million upfront license fee, the Company may be entitled to receive up to \$55.0 million in total development milestones, of which \$5.0 million has been received to date, and approximately \$78.3 million in commercialization milestones, as well as reimbursement of costs plus a reasonable overhead for the supply of product and high-teen royalties on net sales throughout the term of the agreement.
-The variable consideration related to the remaining development milestone payments has not been included in the transaction price as these were fully constrained at March 31, 2020.
+In addition to the \$30.0 million upfront license fee, the Company may be entitled to receive up to \$55.0 million in total development milestones, of which \$5.0 million has been received to date, and approximately \$80.4 million in commercialization milestones, as well as reimbursement of costs plus a reasonable overhead for the supply of product and high-teen royalties on net sales throughout the term of the agreement.
+The variable consideration related to the remaining development milestone payments has not been included in the transaction price as these were fully constrained at September 30, 2020.

-During the three months ended March 31, 2020 and 2019, the Company recognized \$38,000 and zero, respectively, as other revenue related to the manufacturing supply of tenapanor and other materials to KKC pursuant to the 2017 KKC Agreement.
+During each of the three and nine months ended September 30, 2020, the Company recognized \$1.4 million as other revenue related to the manufacturing supply of tenapanor and other materials to KKC pursuant to the 2017 KKC Agreement.
+Similarly, for the three and nine months ended September 30, 2019, \$13,000 and \$31,000, respectively, was recognized as other revenue.